 Mimosa

 We’d like to honor Frank Meier, the Ritz Paris bartender who allegedly served the first mimosa in 1925.
-The recipe could be the most basic cocktail ever devised.
+The Old Fashioned Cocktail Recipes could be the most basic cocktail ever devised.

 – 2.5 oz champagne